 How to Donate

 The public is encouraged to call, text, or go online to donate.
-Donors can call to donate via the Lia Auto Group Phone Bank at 413-794-1111, go online at WMASKIDS.com, or text WMASKIDS to 51555.
+On March 8-9, donors can call to donate via the Lia Auto Group Phone Bank at 413-794-1111 or text WMASKIDS to 36413.
+At any time before or during the event, donors are welcomed to go to online and make their donation.

 For more information, email the event manager, Heather Clark.